Are you feeling anxiety for no reason and want to know how to point it out? We’re going to help you with that.

 To reduce the possibility of getting one, make sure to check the symptoms beforehand and work on controlling them.

-Check Out Our more Blogs on Health and Fitness.
+Check Out Our more Article on Health and Fitness.

 Ans.
 Anxiety can be due to several reasons.
 Mostly, it goes away with time.
 But when it stays longer and tries to interfere in your work and life, then you need treatment for it.
 In this case, the best suggestion is to see a therapist who can help you with your situation.

 Ans.
 A quick way to do this is by gaining focus on your breathing by taking deep, long breaths in and letting them out slowly.
 Also, you can look around yourself and name 5 things you can see, 4 things you can touch, 3 things you can hear, 2 things you can smell, and 1 thing that you can taste.

 Ans.
 According to researchers, anxiety attacks can last anywhere between 20 to 30 minutes.
 Now, this can vary from person to person.
 Frequently, the anxiety level is at its apex in the middle of the attack.
 The duration of minutes can feel like hours of misery for the person undergoing it.